AD-ASTRA-AI-Enabled-Cloud-Compliance/AD-ASTRA/docs/development/documentation/backend-docs/README.md

 6.1 🌍 General FAQs 🌍🌍🌍🌍🌍🌍🌍🌍🌍🌍

-✅ Q: What is the purpose of the Compliance Rule Ingestion Pipeline?
+🔹 Q: What is the purpose of the Compliance Rule Ingestion Pipeline?

-A: It automates the extraction, structuring, and vectorization of compliance rules from frameworks (e.g., PCI DSS, HIPAA) for continuous compliance monitoring, reducing manual interpretation efforts and audit preparation time.
+✅: It automates the extraction, structuring, and vectorization of compliance rules from frameworks (e.g., PCI DSS, HIPAA) for continuous compliance monitoring, reducing manual interpretation efforts and audit preparation time.

-✅ Q: Who can use this pipeline?
+🔹 Q: Who can use this pipeline?

-A: Compliance teams, DevSecOps engineers, cloud security analysts, and auditors who manage regulatory frameworks across cloud environments.
+✅: Compliance teams, DevSecOps engineers, cloud security analysts, and auditors who manage regulatory frameworks across cloud environments.

-✅ Q: What document formats are supported for ingestion?
+🔹 Q: What document formats are supported for ingestion?

-A: .pdf, .docx, .txt, and .md.
+✅: .pdf, .txt, and .md.
 Additional formats can be added during advanced pipeline customization.

-✅ Q: Does this pipeline work with real-time compliance checks?
+🔹 Q: Does this pipeline work with real-time compliance checks?

-A: Yes, ingested rules are stored in Qdrant for real-time vector similarity searches, allowing automated enforcement in CI/CD or cloud posture management.
+✅: Yes, ingested rules are stored in Qdrant for real-time vector similarity searches, allowing automated enforcement in CI/CD or cloud posture management.

-✅ Q: Can I use this system without advanced technical knowledge?
+🔹 Q: Can I use this system without advanced technical knowledge?

-A: Yes, with Docker setup and API/UI guidance, non-technical compliance teams can use the system with minimal support.
+✅: Yes, with Docker setup and API/UI guidance, non-technical compliance teams can use the system with minimal support.

 6.2 🛠️ Technical FAQs 🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️🛠️

-✅ Q: How do I check if the ingestion pipeline is running correctly?
+🔹 Q: How do I check if the ingestion pipeline is running correctly?

-A: Run docker-compose ps to confirm service statuses, and docker-compose logs -f document_preprocess for live logs.
+✅: Run docker-compose ps to confirm service statuses, and docker-compose logs -f document_preprocess for live logs.

-✅ Q: How can I test the API endpoints?
+🔹 Q: How can I test the API endpoints?

-A: Use Postman, curl, or your frontend interface to hit endpoints such as /upload-document and /rules-status with appropriate payloads.
+✅: Use Postman, curl, or your frontend interface to hit endpoints such as /upload-document and /rules-status with appropriate payloads.

-✅ Q: Where are the rules stored after ingestion?
+🔹 Q: Where are the rules stored after ingestion?

-A: Extracted rules are stored:
+✅: Extracted rules are stored:

                             As vectors in Qdrant (http://localhost:6333)

                             In structured relational data in MySQL (adastra database)

-✅ Q: What happens if an ingestion fails?
+🔹 Q: What happens if an ingestion fails?

-A: The system logs the error, and the document remains unprocessed.
+✅: The system logs the error, and the document remains unprocessed.
 Review container logs for document_preprocess, correct issues, and re-ingest.

-✅ Q: Can I modify the pipeline to use another LLM model?
+🔹 Q: Can I modify the pipeline to use another LLM model?

-A: Yes, update your ollama configuration or modify API calls to your preferred LLM endpoint.
-See Part 8: Advanced Topics for detailed steps.
+✅: Yes, update your ollama configuration or modify API calls to your preferred LLM endpoint.

-✅ Q: How are documents chunked for LLM processing?
+🔹 Q: How are documents chunked for LLM processing?

-A: Documents are split into token-based chunks suitable for the LLM context window, ensuring complete rule extraction without truncation.
+✅: Documents are split into token-based chunks suitable for the LLM context window, ensuring complete rule extraction without truncation.

-✅ Q: How do I back up my pipeline data?
+🔹 Q: How do I back up my pipeline data?

-A: Backup MySQL and Qdrant volumes using:
+✅: Backup MySQL and Qdrant volumes using:

                             docker cp <container_id>:/path/to/data .

 or leverage cloud volume snapshots for consistency.

 6.3 🛡️ Compliance and Security FAQs 🛡️🛡️🛡️🛡️🛡️🛡️🛡️🛡️🛡️🛡️

-✅ Q: Is the data encrypted during storage and transit?
+🔹 Q: Is the data encrypted during storage and transit?

-A: Transit encryption is recommended via reverse proxies or VPN, and Qdrant/MySQL can be configured for at-rest encryption depending on your security posture.
+✅: Transit encryption is recommended via reverse proxies or VPN, and Qdrant/MySQL can be configured for at-rest encryption depending on your security posture.

-✅ Q: Does the pipeline store personal or sensitive information?
+🔹 Q: Does the pipeline store personal or sensitive information?

-A: It stores compliance rule data, which may contain policy-sensitive data but typically does not include PII unless present in the documents ingested.
+✅: It stores compliance rule data, which may contain policy-sensitive data but typically does not include PII unless present in the documents ingested.

-✅ Q: Can we control who accesses the ingestion pipeline?
+🔹 Q: Can we control who accesses the ingestion pipeline?

-A: Yes, secure API endpoints with authentication (JWT, OAuth) and limit Docker host access to authorized personnel.
+✅: Yes, secure API endpoints with authentication (JWT, OAuth) and limit Docker host access to authorized personnel.

-✅ Q: How do we ensure compliance with internal policies?
+🔹 Q: How do we ensure compliance with internal policies?

-A: Configure retention policies on the database, ensure controlled access, and integrate the ingestion pipeline with your cloud compliance monitoring for real-time policy enforcement.
+✅: Configure retention policies on the database, ensure controlled access, and integrate the ingestion pipeline with your cloud compliance monitoring for real-time policy enforcement.

-✅ Q: What compliance frameworks are supported out of the box?
+🔹 Q: What compliance frameworks are supported out of the box?

-A: PCI DSS, HIPAA, GDPR, NIST CSF, and ISO 27001 documents can be ingested.
+✅: PCI DSS, HIPAA, GDPR, NIST CSF, and ISO 27001 documents can be ingested.
 Support for others can be added via LLM prompt engineering or pipeline extension.

-✅ Q: Can this system help with audits?
+🔹 Q: Can this system help with audits?

-A: Yes, by maintaining an up-to-date vectorized database of compliance requirements, your teams can rapidly respond to audit queries and track control coverage.
+✅: Yes, by maintaining an up-to-date vectorized database of compliance requirements, your teams can rapidly respond to audit queries and track control coverage.

 ❓ 7: Appendices
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------